ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 > As a user, I want to be able to quickly and easily move on to the next race.

 - #### Acceptance Criteria:
-    User can move onto the next race to decide on their next bet
+    User can move onto the next race and decide on their next bet.

  - #### Description:
     A ’Next Race’ button replaces the ‘Start Race’ button after it is clicked underneath the game window.

 ### User Story:
 > As a user, I want to be alerted when I win or lose the game.

 - #### Acceptance Criteria:
-    User will be alerted when their win or lose the game.
+    User will be alerted upon winnings and losing scenarios.

  - #### Description:
     Modal popups are initiated when winning or losing scenarios have been met, informing the user of the outcome.